Grande Prairie Fire Department

 The Grande Prairie Fire Department is a career fire service made up of sixty-eight (68) fire suppression personnel, five (5) fire prevention personnel, three (3) day staff positions and sixteen (16) dispatchers.
 GPFD is a well-equipped, innovative fire service that enjoys positive labour relations and strong support from Senior Administration and City Council.

-- One of the three following types of medical training; (NOTE: ACP registration is NOT required)
+- One of the three following types of medical training (80 hour program); (NOTE: ACP registration is NOT required)

 - Approved Emergency Medical Responder (EMR) Training Course or Proof of Provincial Equivalencies